rtous/sert/README.md

 ### See the results of your job

 In the job script we have specified that output errors and logs will be stored into data/output (within the project folder).

+### Moving data in/out the cluster

+Use the scp command.
+For example to bring a results directory from the cluster (if you are within the DAC VPN):

+	scp rtous@sert.ac.upc.edu:/scratch/nas/4/rtous/sert/data/output/results .

+If you are using the DAC gateway you can do:

+	scp rtous@gw.ac.upc.edu:/scratch/nas/4/rtous/sert/data/output/results .

 ## ANNEX.
 Use a "universal" job script